Southill, Bedfordshire: Education

+It is in the catchment zone for Robert Bloomfield Academy.
+It is also in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.

 Public transport

 Bus route 200 operated by Grant Palmer timetables two morning journeys, Monday to Saturday to Biggleswade (journey time 13 minutes) and two afternoon journeys to Shefford and Flitwick.
 Community operator Wanderbus runs a Wednesday only service to Bedford and monthly services to St Neots, Milton Keynes and Welwyn Garden City.

 The nearest railway station is Biggleswade.